huggingface/hub-docs/docs/hub/spaces-sdks-docker-panel.md

 ### 2. Dockerfile

 The Dockerfile contains a sequence of commands that Docker will execute to construct and launch an image as a container that your Panel app will run in.
-Typically, to serve a Panel app, we use the command "panel serve app.py".
+Typically, to serve a Panel app, we use the command `panel serve app.py`.
 In this specific file, we divide the command into a list of strings.
-Furthermore, we must define the address and port because Hugging Face will expects to serve your application on port 7860.
-Additionally, we need to specify the "allow-websocket-origin" flag to enable the connection to the server's websocket.
+Furthermore, we must define the address and port because Hugging Face will expect to serve your application on port 7860.
+Additionally, we need to specify the `allow-websocket-origin` flag to enable the connection to the server's websocket.

 ### 3. requirements.txt